 The balance transfer process isn’t a difficult one, but here are some steps you’ll want to follow:

-- Choose a balance transfer offer that suits your needs.
-Compare the different APR lengths, fees, and rewards when you compare.
+Choose a balance transfer offer that suits your needs.
+Compare the different APR lengths, fees, and rewards.

 If you have excellent creditworthiness, which is defined as a score of 750 or above, you will have the option of being approved for virtually any balance transfer credit card.
 Another bonus is a low APR of 12.24% on average.
 Consider the following cards and contact your bank or credit union for more information: